JamesHuJC/fuwariCOPY/src/content/posts/Introduction.md

  scratch | End of 2018 - 2022 Februrary
  cpp |  end of 2020 - now
  java | 2023 March - now
- ue5 bp | 2023 May - Now
+ ue5 bp | 2023 May - now

 # Languages I have done only a project or two with
-lua, rust, python, ahk, js
+lua, rust, python, ahk, javascript, hlsl

+Last updated: 2024 Sep 19